AECB Certified Passivhaus Designer Training Courses

 How do I build a Passivhaus?
 How is it different from normal construction?
 This course answers these questions along with some specific guidance on achieving the standard of airtightness and thermal bridge free construction required by the standard.
 It also looks at the contractual side and suggests ways that care in the allocation of responsibility can help achieve your goal.

-Find out how to minimise the effect of thermal bridging when designing low energy and CO2 buildings to AECB standards.
-This course shows attendees how to use free numerical modelling software on a number of practical examples.
+This half-day course aims to enable you to identify thermal-bridge free (TBF) junctions and details in accordance with the Passivhaus definition.
+Upgrade your skills in changing constructions to eliminate thermal bridges and find out how to minimise the effect of thermal bridging when designing low energy and CO2 buildings to AECB standards.
+Teach the theory of Psi-Value derivation from the output of a numerical thermal analysis program.
+Demonstrate on the screen how the THERM program can be used to calculate Psi-Values for those situations where you cannot eliminate the thermal bridge.
 This course is not part of the Passivhaus Designer course, but we recommend that this course is booked as a supplementary course.

 Building Services for Passivhaus (2 day)